Cheapest Used Electric Cars For 2025: Find The Most Budget-Friendly EV For You

 How Much Does It Cost To Run An Electric Car?

-Once you’re in your EV, whether new or used, the cost of running an electric car is significantly cheaper than that of a petrol or diesel vehicle.
+Once you’re in your EV, whether new, nearly new, or used, the cost of running an electric car is significantly cheaper than that of a petrol or diesel vehicle.

 Charging your electric car at home is the most cost-effective option.
 However, at The Electric Car Scheme, we’ve introduced a market-leading product called The Charge Scheme, which makes EV charging more affordable through salary sacrifice—whether at work, in public, or at home.